rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 information.

 ##### Treasurer
-The treasurer is responsible for all financial matters that happen on behalf of the SSE.
+The treasurer is responsible for all financial that happen on behalf of the SSE.
 As such, they must grant members the permission to use SSE funds, ensure all financial transactions are recorded properly, and see that funds and items purchased are used in a responsible way.